uyuni-project/sumaform/README_ADVANCED.md

 ```

-## Add custom repos and packages
+## Custom repos and packages

-You can specify custom repos and packages to be installed at deploy time for a specific host:
+You can specify additional custom repos and packages to be installed at deploy time for a specific host:

 ```hcl
 module "minsles12sp1" {